VenenoYan/NoteBook/LeetCode/movezeroes.md

 ## Move Zeroes

- Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.
+ Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.<br>
+把0移动到最后

 For example, given nums = [0, 1, 0, 3, 12], after calling your function, nums should be [1, 3, 12, 0, 0].
 ```C++